Tinkerforge/doc/en/source/Software/Brickv.rst

 Select the correct serial port, typically named as follows:

-* Windows: "AT91 USB to Serial Converter" or "GPS Camera Detect"
+* Windows: "AT91 USB to Serial Converter" or "GPS Camera Detect" or "Bossa Program Port"
 * Linux: ``/dev/ttyACM0`` or ``/dev/ttyUSB0``
 * Mac OS X: ``/dev/tty.usbmodemfd131``